tc39/notes/meetings/2016-03/march-30.md

 DE: But there might be things we could tighten down, and things we can't (like requiring integer indices)

-LBR: Do you want to see more work at this meeting?
+LEO: Do you want to see more work at this meeting?

 AWB: Doing it on a github issue might be sufficient, the important thing is to think deeply about the issues

 #### Conclusion/resolution

-LBR: to work out details on a github issue.
+LEO: to work out details on a github issue.

 ## Duplicate sloppy mode function in block web compatibility fix